leilaicruz/SATAY-jupyter-book/mini_book/docs/Intro/satay_analysis_notes.md

 $$L = \frac{\text{d }N_{\text{cds}}}{l_{\text{cds}}}$$

-where $d$ is the longest interval (in terms of base pairs) between 5 neighboring transposons in a Coding DNA Sequence (cds) ($\geq 300$ bp), $N_{cds}$ is the total number transposons mapping in the cds ($\geq 20$) transposons) and $l_{cds}$ is the total length of the CDS.
+where $d$ is the longest interval (in terms of base pairs) between 5 neighbouring transposons in a Coding DNA Sequence (cds) ($\geq 300$ bp), $N_{cds}$ is the total number transposons mapping in the cds ($\geq 20$) transposons) and $l_{cds}$ is the total length of the CDS.
 Additionally, it must hold that $0.1 l_{cds} \leq d \leq 0.9 l_{cds}$.

-It is expected that only essential genes cary essential subdomains, and indeed what was found by Michel et.al. that the genes with the highest likelihood were mostly also genes previously annotated as essential by other studies.
+It is expected that only essential genes carry essential subdomains, and indeed what was found by Michel et.al. that the genes with the highest likelihood were mostly also genes previously annotated as essential by other studies.

 Because of the reasons mentioned before, not a simple binary conclusion can be made solely based on the amount of transposon insertions or the number of reads.
 Instead, a gene with little reads *might* be essential, but to be sure the results from other experiments need to be implemented as well, for example where the cells were grown in a different growth conditions.